From the deserts of North Africa to the Normandy beaches, GIs listened to the traitorous Axis Sally broadcasting over the radio for Nazi Germany.

 As the Allies advanced on Rome in May 1944, Rita Zucca traveled north with the retreating Germans and resumed broadcasting from Milan.
 On September 15, 1944, the cast and crew of Jerry’s Front fled to the sliver of northern Italy known as the Italian Social Republic.
 The program was now attached to a German military propaganda unit called the Liberty Station.
 In a castle in Fino Mornasco, near Como, Axis Sally was the guest of honor at a party broadcast live on that station.
 The GIs who tuned in heard the sounds of merriment, clinking glasses, and laughter.
 Other radio personalities, including English fascist John Amery (later hanged by the British for treason), took part in the festivities.

 The broadcast accentuated the desperation of those final days.
-During that danse macabre, the familiar, sweet voice of an American girl floated over the radio to troops on the front lines.
+It was then the familiar, sweet voice of an American girl floated over the radio to troops on the front lines.
 “Hello boys…how are you tonight?”
 Zucca asked the GIs.
 “A lousy night it sure is…Axis Sally is talking to you…you poor, silly dumb lambs, well on your way to be slaughtered!”

 By then the seductive-sounding Zucca was heavily pregnant; her son was born on December 15, 1944.
 She returned to the microphone 40 days later and continued until her final broadcast on April 25, 1945.
 With Italian partisans in pursuit she boarded a train to Milan, where she was met by one of her cousins.
 Zucca took refuge at her uncle’s home in Turin, where she was captured on June 5, 1945.